What are Overwatch 2 ranks? SR, tiers, & rewards explained

-Unlike Quick Play or Arcade, the Competitive mode in Overwatch 2 features a much more intense fight between two teams, out of which only one can emerge to be victorious.
+Unlike Quick Play or Arcade, the Competitive mode in Overwatch 2 features a much more intense fight between two teams.
 It’s where players of all kinds come to test their mettle and try to reach the highest rank possible to face the best players on their level.

 After the release of the sequel, things are not the same anymore.
 One of the major changes is that the game is now a 5v5 shooter instead of a 6v6.
-Apart from that, subtle changes were made to the ranks as well.
+Apart from that, subtle changes were made to the official ranking system as well.

 If you are wondering what are the ranks in Overwatch 2, here’s everything you need to know about ranking up, SR, and more.